pineppa/42_2_so_long/README.md

 ## Map

 * The map has to be constructed with 3 components: walls, collectibles, and free space.
-* The map can be composed of only these 5 characters:
+* The map can be composed of only these 5 (6) characters:
   * `0` for an ground space,
   * `1` for a wall,
   * `C` for a collectible,
   * `E` for a map exit,
   * `P` for the player's starting position.
+  * `D` for the enemies (*bonus*)

 * The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.
-If the map contains a duplicates characters (exit/start), you should display an error message
+If the map contains a duplicates characters (exit/start), the program should display an error message.

 Here is a simple valid map:

 ```
 1111111111111
 10010000000C1
 1000011111001
 1P0011E000001
 1111111111111
 ```

 * The map must be rectangular.
 * The map must be closed/surrounded by walls.
 If it is not, the program must return an error.
-* You have to check if there's a valid path in the map.
+* There must be a valid path in the map.
-* You must be able to parse any kind of map, as long as it respects the above rules.
+* The user should be able to parse any kind of map, as long as it respects the above rules.
 * Another example of a minimal `.ber` map:

 ```